 One sign that our society is undergoing a transformation of its identity is the way that programs and policies produce the opposite of their original intentions.
 Democracy is gradually undercut by programs designed to strengthen it.
 Social legislation is introduced with the avowed aim of improving the health and well-being of citizens; it brings instead a system of dependence and powerlessness which enables the bureaucracy to discipline and control the poor.
 The same effects could not be accomplished if the rulers of our society had decided to institute dictatorial control.
 The same phenomenon, of democratic intentions recoiling to produce antidemocratic results, has occurred in education.
 It is now making itself felt in the Carter presidency: the democratic relationship between presidential power and the popular will is best suppressed by a president who describes himself as a “populist” and who, without intending it, becomes a public caricature of plain, democratic virtues.

 Thus Jimmy Carter had to boast that he would never lie in order to confirm the idea that the populist mentality—which was a media code word for democracy—is ignorant of political realities.
-Carter, as a presidential candidate, had to promise that he would develop “clearly defined goals” for “energy,…health care, land use, economic development, waste disposal, and housing” so that as president he could deflate the hopes he had mobilized.
+Carter, as a presidential candidate, had to promise that he would develop “clearly defined goals” for “energy,…health care, land use, economic development, waste disposal, and housing”1 so that, as President Carter, he could declare that “government cannot eliminate poverty, or provide a bountiful economy, or reduce inflation, or save our cities, or cure illiteracy, or provide energy….”2 Candidate Carter had to attack his rivals for having “no clear vision” and to boast that “special interests, selfish bureaucrats, and hidebound elected officials…simply cannot prevail against the truth of an aroused and determined public”3 so that as president he could deflate the hopes he had mobilized.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: